UNKNOWN3221/connect-4-browser-game/README.md

 4. Resetting the Game:
 When the "Reset" button is clicked, clear the board and start over from the "Game Setup" step.

+# 🎮 Connect 4 Browser Game

+## 📝 Description
+A simple two-player Connect 4 game built with **JavaScript, HTML, and CSS**.
+Players take turns dropping red or yellow tokens into a 6x7 grid.
+The objective is to be the first to connect four tokens horizontally, vertically, or diagonally.

+## ℹ️ Background
+I chose Connect 4 because it’s a classic strategy game that’s both fun and easy to play.
+Building it gave me a chance to practice important programming concepts like:
+- Working with **arrays** to represent the game board.
+- Implementing **game logic** for win detection.
+- Using **DOM manipulation** to update the UI in real time.

+## 🚀 Getting Started
+- **Play the game here:** [Insert your deployed link – GitHub Pages/Netlify/Vercel]
+- **How to play:**
+  - Click on any column to drop your token.
+  - Players alternate turns (Red goes first).
+  - The game automatically detects and announces the winner or a tie.
+- **Planning materials:** [Insert your planning document / Trello board / wireframes link if you have one]

+## 🙌 Attributions
+- (Optional: Add links to any **sound effects, images, or libraries** you used.
+If everything was created from scratch, this section can be omitted.)

+## 💻 Technologies Used
+- JavaScript
+- HTML
+- CSS

+## 🔮 Next Steps (Stretch Goals)
+- Add a single-player mode with a computer AI opponent.
+- Improve design with animations and sound effects.
+- Add a scoreboard to track multiple games.
+- Make the game mobile-friendly.